 Stack of plastic bottles for recycling against blue sky

-The European Parliament has adopted new laws to prevent waste and boost recycling.
+Europe has officially adopted new laws to prevent waste and boost recycling.

-April 2018 – The European Parliament has formally approved higher recycling targets and new measures to reduce waste across Europe.
+July 2018 – European leaders have approved higher recycling targets and new measures to reduce waste across Europe.

-The vote comes four months after the same laws and targets were agreed by the European Commission, Parliament and governments as part of the three-way negotiations known as trilogues.
+The news comes seven months after the laws and targets were agreed by the European Commission, Parliament and governments as part of the three-way negotiations known as trilogues.

 EU countries will now be required to recycle at least 55% of their municipal waste by 2025, 60% by 2030 and 65% by 2035.
 Other approved measures include a 10% cap on landfill by 2035, mandatory separate collection of biowaste and stricter schemes to make producers pay for the collection of key recyclables.